TiffanyDonner/ecommerce-garden-shop/README.md

 #### After you filled in the registration form, were you able to intuitively know what your next step was?
 - User A, "Yes!
 Go Shopping!"
-- User B, "Yes, I used the navigation menu to tofind products.
+- User B, "Yes, I used the navigation menu to to find products.

-#### When you add a product to the cart, is it easy to update your quanity and find your next step?
+#### When you add a product to the cart, is it easy to update your quantity  and find your next step?
-- User A, "Yes. continue shoping."
+- User A, "Yes. continue shopping."
 - User B, "Yes, but I wasn't able to view what products I purchased.
 Just the order date."
     - Update: These features will be added in the next update.